Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

-?> In the v1.90 version, `LifeUp` has opened a variety of functional interfaces, and any external application integration is welcome. <br/>It also provides the "URL" effect for shop items, and users can directly use commodities to call external applications or the interface of "LifeUp". <br/>This can make your `LifeUp` get unlimited possibilities, but it also requires you to have a certain learning understanding and hands-on ability.
+?> In the v1.90 version, `LifeUp` has opened a variety of functional interfaces, and any external application integration is welcome. <br/>It also provides the “URL” effect for shop items, and users can directly use commodities to call external applications or the interface of `LifeUp`. <br/>These features can give your `LifeUp` unlimited possibilities, but it also requires a little learning understanding and hands-on ability.